utiasSTARS/PhoenixDrone/README.md

 ## Mechanical Components
-An overall mechanical CAD design document, 3D-print-ready model files, and a BOM (Bill of Material) required to assemble Hummingbird is provided under `Hummingbird-MCAD`.
+An overall mechanical CAD design document, 3D-print-ready model files, and a BOM (Bill of Materials) required to assemble Hummingbird is provided under `Hummingbird-MCAD`.
 For details, refer to the README of the submodule repo.

 ## SITL Simulation
 A set of Gazebo Plug-ins required for Hummingbird SITL simulation is provided under `Hummingbird-sitl_gazebo`.
 This submodule contains a gazebo model description file for the complete Hummingbird model as well as a calibrated aerodynamic model for the vehicle.